-- 1. Decide whether or not there are sufficient grounds for suspecting significant harm in which case a referral must be made to Children's Social Care and the police if it is in keeping with the National Police Chiefs Council "When to call the Police" guidance.
+- Decide whether or not there are sufficient grounds for suspecting significant harm, in which case a referral must be made to Children's Social Care and the police if it is in keeping with the National Police Chiefs Council "When to call the Police" guidance.
 The rationale for this decision should be recorded by the DSL - 2.
-Normally the school should try to discuss any concerns about a child's welfare with the family and where possible to seek their agreement before making a referral to Children's Social Care.
+Normally the school should try to discuss any concerns about a child's welfare with the family and where possible seek their agreement before making a referral to Children's Social Care.
 However, in accordance with DfE guidance, this should only be done when it will not place the child at increased risk or could have an impact on a police investigation.
 Where there are doubts or reservations about involving the child's family, the DSL should clarify with Children's Social Care or the police whether the parents should be told about the referral and, if so, when and by whom.
 This is important in cases where the police may need to conduct a criminal investigation.
-The child's views should also be taken into account as appropriate. - 3.
-If there are grounds to suspect a child is suffering, or is likely to suffer, significant harm the DSL (or Deputy) must contact Children's Social Care via the Inter-Agency Referral Form (IARF) making a clear statement of: - the known facts - any suspicions or allegations - whether or not there has been any contact with the child's family.
+The child's views should also be taken into account when appropriate. - 3.
+If there are grounds to suspect a child is suffering, or is likely to suffer, significant harm the DSL (or Deputy) must contact Children's Social Care via the Inter-Agency Referral Form (IARF), making a clear statement of: - the known facts - any suspicions or allegations - whether or not there has been any contact with the child's family.

-If there is indication that the child is suffering significant harm, a call will also be made to Children's Reception Team (CRT) on 0300 300 0901.
+If there is indication that the child is suffering significant harm, a call will also be made to Children's Reception Team (CRT) on 01329 225379.

 - 4. If a child is in immediate danger and urgent protective action is required, the police must be called.
 The DSL must then notify Children's Social Care of the occurrence and what action has been taken. - 5.
-When a pupil needs urgent medical attention and there is suspicion of parental abuse causing the medical need, the DSL or a Deputy should take the child to the accident and emergency unit at the nearest hospital, while Children's Social Care are informed.
+When a pupil needs urgent medical attention and there is suspicion of parental abuse causing the medical need, the DSL or their Deputy should take the child to the accident and emergency unit at the nearest hospital and inform Children's Social Care.
 Advice should be sought from Children's Social Care about informing the parents, remembering that parents should normally be informed that a child requires urgent hospital attention. - 6.
-The DSL will decide if an IARF is needed to assess risk or whether any Early Help assessment should be offered while continuing to monitor the situation for meeting Children's Services threshold.
+If there is not a risk of significant harm, the DSL will either actively monitor the situation or consider the Early Help process. - 7.
+In cases of allegations against staff or low level concerns, the HSCP procedure or the school Low Level Concerns (LLC) procedure will be followed.